 The best way to measure humidity is with a hygrometer.
 These inexpensive devices will give an accurate reading instantly.
 You can keep one somewhere near the baby's crib (out of reach, of course) to know the exact humidity level at any given moment.
 Ask your doctor or take a quick peek at the FAQ section to find out the best humidity level for your infant's nursery room.

 All humidifiers need to be regularly cleaned and inspected according to the manufacturer's suggestions.
 Some models require the filter to remain wet for the unit to operate, but most of the time, it's good to avoid prolonged moisture or standing water when you're not going to use the machine for a while.

 The good news is that there are products that can reduce the amount of cleaning you'll need to do.
 For example, there are antimicrobial water treatment cartridges made specifically for home humidifiers.
 Of course, it's always good to ask the manufacturer which products they recommend before putting anything other than water in your machine.

 Controlling Humidifier Noise At Night

 It's hard to find a humidifier model that truly makes zero noise at all.
 Even the most whisper-quiet models might bubble or beep under certain circumstances.
 Not all of this noise is avoidable.
 Some of the noise can actually be beneficial – white noise, like the sound of an evaporative humidifier's fan, can actually help drown out other noises and help lull babies to sleep at night.

-Otherwise, consider investing in a model with a timer or find out whether your current humidifier will work with the type of timer that hooks directly to a wall outlet.
+Otherwise, consider investing in a best humidifier for babies with a timer or find out whether your current humidifier will work with the type of timer that hooks directly to a wall outlet.
 As long as your baby's nursery is relatively well-insulted, the room should continue to hold at least some humidity throughout the night, although the results will definitely pale in comparison to leaving the unit running.